benshimonz/V1/README.md

 * _'Red things'_ is defined as an encapsulation of all things which have a property 'color' with value 'red'
 * _'Japanese'_ is defined as an encapsulation of all persons with Japanese citizenship and all companies registered in Japan

+An Aggregate entity in a query will show as an aggregated entity in the query's result.
+It won't 'disassemble' into the entities it encapsulates.

 Aggregate entities have the following auto-generated aggregate properties:

 * _'count'_ - the number of encapsulated entities